chousemath/news/README.md

 ### Golang notes

 * In Go, string is a primitive type, it's readonly, every manipulation to it will create a new string
+* In Go there is no such thing as a constant map